-If crises are often opportunities in disguise, lawyers involved in banking and financial law surely face significant opportunities in the aftermath of the greatest financial crisis in 75 years.
-Here in the Graduate Banking Program, we are in the business of identifying those opportunities and making sure that our graduates are equipped to take advantage of them.
+If crises are often opportunities in disguise, lawyers involved in banking and financial law surely have significant opportunities in the aftermath of the greatest financial crisis in 75 years.
+Here in the Graduate Program in Banking and Financial Law, we are focused on identifying those opportunities and seeking to be sure that our graduates are equipped to take advantage of them.

 The Graduate Program in Banking and Financial Law has been at the forefront of financial services law since 1984.
 It is the oldest LL.M. program of its kind in the United States and, since its inception, has trained more than 2,000 lawyers for leadership positions in the United States and around the world.
-Our graduates hold influential positions in government agencies, law firms, corporations, financial institutions and non-governmental organizations around the world.
+Our graduates hold influential positions in government agencies, law firms, corporations, financial institutions and non-governmental organizations on a global basis.

-Our doors are open to serious professionals who would like to spend their careers in the financial services area.
-We see opportunities in abundance for financial services lawyers.
+Our doors are open to serious professionals who would like to seize an opportunity for a career in new world of financial services.
 If you share our perspective and see opportunities where others see crisis, we invite you to join us in the Program.
-We can assure you that it will be an enlightening experience.
+We can assure you that you will enjoy it.